Guide to Bicycle Safety

 Here are just two:

 To learn to cycle with confidence, see CTC’s cycle training for information on training schemes, some of which are free.

-If you are fairly new to cycling, practice riding single-handed.
+If you are fairly new to cycling, practise riding single-handed.
 This means you’ll be able to make hand signals when riding.
-And also practice looking over both shoulders as you’ll need your visual awareness when out on the road.
+And also practise looking over both shoulders as you’ll need your visual awareness when out on the road.

 You may be surprised that bike maintenance comes under the topic of safety.
 Just like any other mode of transport, such as a car or motorbike, you need to keep your bike regularly maintained in order to stay safe.